tuttlelm/pyHXExpress/Documentation/01_Overview.md

 ### Installation

 It is sufficient to have they pyhxexpress.py and config.py files in the same folder as where you will run scripts or create a Jupyter Notebook.
-See the requirements.txt file for additional modules that may need to be installed.
+See the requirements.txt file for additional modules that may need to be installed (pip install -r requirements.txt).
 A proper release and a pip install option is in the works.

 ### Input Data